Multimodal DeepResearcher: Generating Text-Chart Interleaved Reports From Scratch with Agentic Framework: Method

 \subsection{Researching}

-To leverage up-to-date information beyond parametric knowledge, Multimodal DeepResearcher conducts iterative research on a given topic $t$, generating a comprehensive set of learnings $L$.
+To leverage online information beyond parametric knowledge, Multimodal DeepResearcher conducts iterative research on a given topic $t$, generating a comprehensive set of learnings $L$.
 These learnings encompass both information acquired through web sources and their corresponding references.
 The process involves iterative execution of two primary operations: (1) web search and (2) subsequent reasoning based on search results.
 Initially, the agent prompts the LLM to generate relevant keywords $K = { k_1, \cdots, k_{n_K}}$ based on the given topic $t$.
 The agent then conducts web searches using these keywords and retrieves webpages $P = { p_1, \cdots, p_{n_P}}$.
 Subsequently, the agent analyzes these webpages, synthesizes the information into learnings $L$, and formulates a research question $q$ for the next iteration.
 Based on this research question and the original topic, the research agent performs the next research cycle.
-After $n_R$ rounds of iteration, the researcher produces a final compilation of learnings.
-Further details of this process are provided in Appendix~\ref{appendix:details-researching}.
+After $n_R$ rounds of iteration, a final list of learnings and references are produced.
+More details are provided in Appendix~\ref{appendix:details-researching}.